sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Defensive**], [**Sustained**], [**Shield**]

-Effect: Armor of embers covers your body.
-Fire and rending damage dealt to Ember Armor Gu is reduced by 30, to a minimum of 0.
+Effect: A flaming carapace covers your body.
+While sustained, you are immune to the *burning* and *ablaze* conditions.
+Fire and rending damage dealt to Ember Armor Gu are reduced by 30, to a minimum of 0.

 ### Ember Butterfly Gu
 *Rank 1 Attack*